If you have a lot of clutter in multiple rooms, hiring a professional organiser to make over your entire home is not fast or cheap.

 Professional Organiser on a budget – during the session

-- Be clear that you want to continue decluttering after the session, so the Professional Organiser can structure the time accordingly and cover all the basics.
+- Be clear that you want to continue decluttering after the session.
+That way the Professional Organiser can structure the time accordingly and cover all the basics.

 - The Professional Organiser will be working alongside you.
 Ask questions and absorb as much info as possible about their technique so you can apply the same strategies yourself.